michalkortas/laravel-options-creator/README.md

 </body>
 ```

-Wrap your select with new tag
+Wrap your select with new tag.
+You can use some parameters to configure modal.

 ```
   <x-optionscreator-select